OBOAcademy/obook/09-DiseasesAndPhenotypes/ontologylandscape.md

 **Open:** No, requires a license for usage.

 #### Symptom Ontology
 **Description:**  An ontology of disease symptoms, with symptoms encompasing perceived changes in function, sensations or appearance reported by a patient indicative of a disease.
+**Disease area:**  Human diseases
 **Use Cases:** Developed by the [Disease Ontology (DO)](http://www.disease-ontology.org/) team and used for describing symptoms of human diseases in the DO.
 **Website:**  http://symptomontologywiki.igs.umaryland.edu/mediawiki/index.php/Main_Page
 **OBO Foundry webpage:** http://obofoundry.org/ontology/symp.html